-Prior to joining the firm, Patrick was a Partner and Chairman of Jeffer, Mangels, Butler & Mitchell, LLP Antitrust Group in San Francisco.
+Prior to joining the firm, Patrick was a Partner and Chairman of Jeffer, Mangels, Butler & Mitchell, LLP’s Antitrust Group in San Francisco.
 Before joining JMBM, he was a Partner in the commercial litigation and antitrust practice groups of two global law firms—Winston & Strawn LLP and Morgan, Lewis & Bockius LLP.
 Patrick led the client team that received the 2011 commercial litigation law firm of the year award from a major electronics manufacturing company.
-He has led joint-defense teams representing dozens of large manufacturing companies accused of price fixing, among other things.
+He has led joint-defense teams representing dozens of large manufacturing companies accused of antitrust violations, among other things.
 In 2013, Patrick joined the firm so that he could take on more affirmative claim work with fewer conflicts and be able to provide more flexible fee structures to clients.

 Patrick actively advises, counsels and litigates on behalf of victims of anticompetitive conduct.

 Patrick is co-lead counsel defending major healthcare system from antitrust allegations by class-action plaintiffs and the California Attorney General.